grandchild/vis_avs/README.md

 * ❤️ ConvolutionFilter integrated as a builtin-APE thanks to a [donation to free software ](https://github.com/tholden/AVSConvolutionFilter) by its author [Tom Holden]( https://github.com/tholden).
-* 🧨 Fyrewurx APE is crashing AVS -- disable by renaming the .ape file to something else for now.
-* 🥵 Performance is not up to par with official build (about 25% slower).
+* 🥵 Performance is not up to par with official build (about 20% slower).
 Looking into that...
+* 🧨 APE files are crashing AVS or preventing it from starting.
+Disable these by renaming .ape files to some other extension for now.
+  * Fyrewurx APE crashes AVS when loaded in a preset.
+  * Colormap APE prevents AVS from starting ("Plugin executed illegal operation")

 ### Building on Linux